Instagram Combined Shape quotation Created with Sketch. 69

 "A Once-In-A-Lifetime Opportunity"

 A lifelong curiosity about the inner workings of humankind brought Alexandra Sveshnikova '25 to the SUNY Potsdam Department of Anthropology.
-The fire of that curiosity will be fueled by a research trip this summer to Kenya, where she will be part of a cutting-edge examination of our origins and the history that preceded human tenure on Earth.
+The fire of that curiosity was fueled by a research trip to Kenya during the summer of 2023, where she was part of a cutting-edge examination of our origins and the history that preceded human tenure on Earth.

-Alexandra is joining SUNY Potsdam Associate Professor of Biological Anthropology Nasser Malit and more than 20 researchers and experts from around the globe at several sites in the remote Turkana Basin—part of the Turkana Miocene Project to understand how climate change shaped evolution from 23 to five million years ago.
+Alexandra joined SUNY Potsdam Associate Professor of Biological Anthropology Nasser Malit and more than 20 researchers and experts from around the globe at several sites in the remote Turkana Basin—part of the Turkana Miocene Project to understand how climate change shaped evolution from 23 to five million years ago.

 “I am beyond excited to learn and work alongside experts in the field.
 Participating in this type of fieldwork will help me immensely with my future endeavors.”